yorkie-team/yorkie/CONTRIBUTING.md

 ## How to contribute

 Yorkie is Apache 2.0 licensed and accepts contributions via GitHub pull requests .
-This document outlines some of the conventions on commit message formatting, contact points for developers, and other resources to help get contributions into Yorkie.
+This document outlines some conventions on commit message formatting, contact points for developers, and other resources to help get contributions into Yorkie.